New Insights into Time Series Analysis II -- No Correlated Observations: Real data

 \end{itemize}

-The approaches proposed in the current work provides reasonable improvements to the selection criteria.
-All steps of our approach were tested allowing us to identify which parameters are improved as well as the range of $E_{WVSC1}$ over which these improvements are valid.
-Such analysis allow us define the best way to select variable stars using statistical parameters.
+The approaches proposed in the current work provide reasonable improvements to the selection criteria.
+All steps of our approach were tested allowing us to identify which parameters are improved and the range of $E_{WVSC1}$ over which these improvements are valid.
+Such analyses allow us to define the best way to select variable stars with statistical parameters.